 - It is the responsibility of the parent, carer, and anyone else involved in making the private fostering arrangement, to notify the local council of the private fostering arrangement.

-Why should a LA be made aware of private fostering arrangements?
+Why should a LA be made aware?

 Safeguarding the child